teamscode/teamscode.github.io/_posts/contests/2018-06-16-fall-2018-mihs-programming-contest.md

 # Our fourth biannual programming contest

 There was a great turnout of 153 students, or 66 teams.
 The contest was held in the Mercer Island High School Commons on October 20th from 9:45 AM – 3:30 PM.
-Congratulations to the winners of the advanced division, the **The Invincibles** from Tesla STEM High School.
+Congratulations to the winners of the advanced division, **The Invincibles** from Tesla STEM High School.
 Below are the winners in each division:

 # Winners